datanews/tik-tok/bower_components/tabletop/README.md

 `callbackContext` sets the `this` for your callback.
 It's the tabletop object by default.

-`prettyColumnNames` can be true or false (default to true).
+`prettyColumnNames` can be true or false (default to true, unless `proxy` is enabled**).
 Since Google doesn't pass us exactly the same column names as in the header ('$ Processed' becomes 'processed'), it takes an extra request to correct them.
 If you don't want the extra request, you'll want to set it to `false`

 > See the **unfriendly_headers** example for more info.
 Only works for newer Google Sheets.

+> ** prettyColumnNames doesn't work with [Flatware](https://github.com/jsoma/flatware), is why we disable it with a proxy by default

 ### Tabletop itself